 |Cash Back||Capital One® QuicksilverOne® Cash Rewards Credit Card||4.4 Stars||$39|

 |Gas & Groceries||Barclaycard Rewards MasterCard®||4.8 Stars||$0|

-|International Use||Capital One® Platinum Credit Card||5 Stars||$0|
+|International Purchases||Capital One® Platinum Credit Card||5 Stars||$0|

-|Carrying A Balance*||USAA Rate Advantage Platinum Visa®||N/A||$0||$0|
+|Carrying A Balance*||USAA Rate Advantage Platinum Visa®||2.8 Stars||$0|

 |College Students||Journey® Student Rewards from Capital One®||5 Stars||$0|

-|Business Owners||Capital One® Spark® Classic for Business||N/A||$0||$0|
+|Business Owners||Capital One® Spark® Classic for Business||3.3 Stars||$0|

 *We recommend paying your monthly credit card bills in full when you have fair credit, as you’re unlikely to qualify for a 0% introductory interest rate (if you’re not a student) and even the lowest regular APRs available to you will be quite costly.
 Furthermore, the USAA Rate Advantage Platinum Visa® is only available to applicants who meet USAA’s eligibility requirements, including current and former military personnel as well as certain family members.

+- Double-check your credit score.
 There is a fine line between “fair” credit and “good” credit.
 In fact, only 40 credit-score points separates the two tiers (fair credit means a credit score of 620 to 659, while good credit is 660 to 719).
-And when you consider that credit scores can fluctuate by 100 points in a single month, it’s clear that graduating to a higher credit level doesn’t have to take too long.
-You can double-check your current credit score for free on WalletHub and then track your progress over time to see when you’re ready for an upgrade.
+So if you haven’t checked your credit score in a while, make sure to do so before applying.
+You might be able to get a better card than you think.